Advertisement

 4. Cockaigne

-A few different comedic tales from the Middle Ages made use of the ‘Land of Cockaigne’ a utopian place where people could just sit around and do no work, have lots of sex and eat what they want – it even rained cheese!
+A few different comedic tales from the Middle Ages made use of the ‘Land of Cockaigne’ a utopian place where people could just sit around and do no work, but have lots of sex and eat what they want – it even rained cheese!
 This parody of Heaven would eventually be known in English as “Cuckoo-land”.

 Pieter Bruegel the Elder’s “The Land of Cockaigne”, 1567.